Mattress Firm files for Chapter 11 bankruptcy protection, will close up to 700 stores

-Mattress Firm, which has been grappling with declining sales amid an overexpansion and a scandal at its parent company, filed for Chapter 11 bankruptcy protection Friday.
+Mattress Firm, which has been grappling with declining sales following an overexpansion and a scandal at its parent company, filed for Chapter 11 bankruptcy protection Friday.

-The Houston-based retailer has been ailing amid a surge of bed-in-a-box online retailers, too many physical stores and an accounting mess at its parent company, Steinhoff International.
+The nation's largest mattress retailer has been ailing amid a surge of bed-in-a-box online retailers, too many physical stores and an accounting mess at its parent company, Steinhoff International.

-Mattress Firm plans to close as many as 700 of its 3,230 stores.
-Those stores are located "in certain markets where we have too many locations in close proximity to each other," Mattress Firm CEO Steve Stagner said in a statement.
+Houston-based Mattress Firm plans to close as many as 700 of its 3,230 company-owned stores.
+Those stores are located "in certain markets where we have too many locations in close proximity to each other," CEO Steve Stagner said in a statement.

+More than 200 stores will close within days.
+(See the full list here.)
+The company has nearly 10,000 employees and another 125 franchised locations.

-"We intend to use the additional liquidity from these actions to improve our product offering, provide greater value to our customers, open new stores in new markets, and strategically expand in existing markets where we see the greatest opportunities to serve our customers," he said.
+"We intend to use the additional liquidity from these actions to improve our product offering, provide greater value to our customers, open new stores in new markets, and strategically expand in existing markets where we see the greatest opportunities to serve our customers," Stagner said.
+The company declined to make Stagner available for an interview.

-Mattress Firms said in a court filing that it will not conduct typical going-out-of-business sales, where customers might score a deal.
+Mattress Firm said in a court filing that it will not conduct typical liquidation sales, where customers might otherwise score a going-out-of-business deal.

 Instead, it will transfer mattresses to other stores, warehouses or distribution centers, or could "decide to abandon" showroom products, according to a court filing.